What exactly is Vertical Marketing?

 Operating in a large, competitive market costs both time and money.
 Vertical marketing can level the playing field.
 Since you are concentrating on smaller groups, you won’t waste resources.
 Targeted communications should have a higher response rate.
 Conversions are easier because buyers in a niche market are closer to making a purchase.
 Therefore, it takes less effort to move them to a final commitment.

-Fish where the fish are biting.
+Fish where particular fish are biting.

 Vertical marketing places you directly in front of qualified customers.
 It associates you with trade groups, trade shows and conferences.
 It is more likely that you will show up in search results online, (pay-per-click is an excellent way to target a specific audience).
 Search Engine Marketing experts can sift through your client data and craft the perfect ad for reaching quality leads.
 In the end, the return on your investment outweighs the cost of the ads.